 Hanging on each word I marvelled at his commitment to every detail of service and the ‘just-in-time’ delivery processes his organisation used.
 In terms of international product distribution it seemed the sky was the limit.
 But how did he open, maintain and grow so many channels that allowed him to operate on both a local and worldwide scale?

-Secret Agents “Over the years” he explained, slowly stroking his beard, “we’ve managed almost like magic to build up a network of agents in every part of the globe.
+“Over the years” he explained, slowly stroking his beard, “We’ve managed almost like magic to build up a network of agents in every part of the globe.

 I had my story.
 The focus, commitment, values and absolute consistency of this man’s approach to work was inspiring.
 His last words had provided the perfect conclusion to my interview.
 Meeting the world’s greatest entrepreneur now had its ‘icing on the cake’.

-Ignoring my attempt to shake hands he wrapped me in a warming bear hug.
+Ignoring my attempt to shake hands he wrapped me in a long and warming bear hug.
 And then we said our goodbyes.
 I left my meeting with the greatest entrepreneur in the world knowing two hours of my life had seldom been so well spent.
-At reception I collected my return travel documents before heading out through the huge oak doors that opened automatically as I walked towards them.
-Snow was falling heavily outside but the doorman who I had first met on arrival greeted me with another kind smile and asked where I was headed.
-“Yorkshire,” I replied.

-Without hesitation he waved his hand in the air and clicked his fingers.
-As if by magic, the bells that had accompanied my journey over once more filled the air.
+Without hesitation he waved his hand and clicked his fingers.
+Like magic, the bells that had accompanied my journey over once more filled the air.

 Wishing you a Happy Christmas.